huggingface/blog/audio-datasets.md

 hours of training data, but amassed over 13GB of storage space for download and preparation.
 So what happens when we want to train on a larger split?
 The full `xl` split contains 10,000 hours of training data, requiring over 1TB of storage space!
 For most speech researchers, this well exceeds the specifications of a typical hard drive disk.
 Do we need to fork out and buy additional storage?
-Or is there a way we can train on these datasets with **less than 10GB** of disk space?
+Or is there a way we can train on these datasets with **no disk space constraints**?

 🤗 Datasets allows us to do just this.
 It is made possible through use of [_streaming_](https://huggingface.co/docs/datasets/stream), depicted graphically in Figure 1.
-Streaming allows us to download data progressively as we iterate over the dataset: rather than downloading the whole dataset at once, we download small chunks of the dataset at a time.
-These chunks of data are downloaded and prepared _on the fly_, meaning they are available as and when we need them, and not when we don't!
+Streaming allows us to load the data progressively as we iterate over the dataset: rather than downloading the whole dataset at once, we load the dataset sample by sample.
+Each sample of the dataset is loaded and prepared _on the fly_ each time we need it.
+This way, we only ever load the samples that we're using, and not the ones that we're not!
+Once we're done with a sample and are ready to move onto the next one, we simply iterate over the dataset and load the next sample.

-Once we're ready to move on to the next chunk of data, we delete the one that we currently have and move on to the next one.
+This is analogous to _downloading_ a TV show versus _streaming_ it.
+When we download a TV show, we download the entire video offline and save it to our disk.
+We have to wait for the entire video to download before we can watch it and require as much disk space as size of the video file.
+Compare this to streaming a TV show.
+Here, we don’t download any part of the video to memory, but iterate over the video file and load each part in real-time as required.
+We don't have to wait for the full video to buffer before we can start watching, we can start as soon as the first samples are ready!
+This is the same _streaming_ principle that we apply to loading datasets.

 <figure>
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/datasets/streaming.gif" alt="Trulli" style="width:100%">